chameleon-hpc/chameleon-scripts/tests_samoa/migration_claix/README.md

 ## Prerequisites

 * In order to run realistic scenarios based on measurements you need ASAGI (https://github.com/TUM-I5/ASAGI)
-* Build and install ASAGI to a user directory of your choice
+* Build and install ASAGI to a user directory of your choice using CMake

 ## Build Samoa Experiments (Example)